Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 The default update behavior for the page variables is very similar to app variables.
 For each page stored in the state:

-1. create all the page variables with the default values they should have according to the new version of your app
+1. Create all page variables with their default values they should have according to the new version of your app

 If you need some additional update logic in your pages, you can add the onUpdate() method to them too.
 It will be called with two arguments: